Cottbus

-Cottbus is considered the political and cultural center of the Lower Sorbian-speaking Sorbs (in Lower Lusatia also called the Wends), while the overall center of all Sorbs (Lower and Upper) is Bautzen.
-Cottbus is the largest officially bilingual city in Germany, and the signage is mostly in German and Lower Sorbian.
-The city is the seat of several Lower Sorbian institutions like the Lower Sorbian version of the Sorbian Broadcasting (Serbski rozgłos/Bramborske Serbske Radijo), the Lower Sorbian Gymnasium, and the Wendish Museum (Serbski muzej).
-The use of the Lower Sorbian language, however, is more widespread in the surrounding villages than in the city itself.
-Cottbus is a major railway junction with extensive sidings/depots.
+Cottbus is the political and cultural center of the Lower Sorbian-speaking Sorbs, also known as the Wends in Lower Lusatia; the overall center of Sorbian culture is Bautzen/Budyšin.
+Cottbus is the largest bilingual city in Germany.
+Signage is mostly in German and Lower Sorbian.
+The city hosts several Lower Sorbian institutions like the Lower Sorbian version of the Sorbischer Rundfunk/Serbski rozgłos, the Lower Sorbian Gymnasium, and the Wendish Museum.
+The use of the Lower Sorbian language, however, is more widespread in the surrounding municipalities than in the city itself.
+The Wendish Quarter is a part of the city supposed to resemble the traditional Sorbian architectural style.

-In the 10th century, the Wends constructed the largest Slavic castle of Lower Lusatia, a gord, on a Spree island, and this former gord is considered the nucleus of the city.
-On it rises the massive 13th century Castle Tower (grodojski torm) with its blue clock.
+In the 10th century, the Wends constructed the largest Slavic castle of Lower Lusatia, a gord, on a Spree island.
+This former gord is considered the nucleus of the city.
+On it rises the massive 13th-century Castle Tower with its blue clock.